 As well as being home to some of the world’s most influential gentlemen, Britain has produced some of the greatest – and most well-known – brands on the planet.
 Innovation is undoubtedly one of the best qualities the country possesses and, equally, heritage and tradition are large pieces of the puzzle that these brands always manage to work with.

 Without further ado, here’s a list of 50 of Britain’s best brands that we think every gentleman should know about:

-Unrivalled in every sense of the word, there’s no doubt that Barbour should come high on this list.
-The brand are one of the best in the game for functional and beautiful outerwear that’s guaranteed to last for years and years.
+Unrivalled in every sense of the word, there’s no doubt that Barbour should be on this list.
+The British fashion brand has a great story behind it, and is one of the best in the game for functional and beautiful outerwear that’s guaranteed to last for years.

 Private White V.C

 Headed by Nick Ashley, son of one of the most successful British designers in the world, Laura Ashley, Private White V.C has become the place to head for structured and stylish outerwear.

 “We’re more than just a fashion brand, not only do we design and market our garments ourselves, but we also lovingly create each of our items within our Manchester factory.”
 James Eden, CEO

 Every sophisticated, modern gentleman should be familiar with Oliver Spencer, which has over time become one of the world’s most sought-after and followed luxury menswear brands.

 Hackett is one of the most quintessentially British brands there is, combining years of second-to-none designs with perfect manufacturing and everything in between.